 Apply for your study permit as soon you receive your Letter of Acceptance (LOA) and PAL

-New VRS students more than 6 months
+New Visiting Research Students (VRS) more than 6 months

 Yes